NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ## Classification with Naive Bayes
 We have got some interesting results from our dictionary approach; however, we extend the dictionary analysis with a **supervised learning** approach (which can be conceptualized as a generalization of dictionary methods), in which the features associated with a category (here ``negative``) are learned directly from the data (rather than pre-specified by the researcher).
 We used the Naive Bayes classifier to classify each headline in one of these 2 categories: ``Negative`` or ``NotNegative``.

-In order to do this, we first performed a **feature selection** (choosing the *best* dfm) with k fold cross validation on our labeled data, chose afterward the *best model* and used this for the classification/ prediction for our unlabeled headlines.
-We then did again some face validating checks to evaluate aour approach and try to get some insights into our research question.
+In order to do this, we first performed a **feature selection** (choosing the *best* dfm) with k fold cross validation on our labeled data, chose afterward the *best model*, and used this for the classification/ prediction for our unlabeled headlines.
+We then did some face-validating checks again to evaluate our approach and try to get some insights into our research question.

-### Feature Selection with k fold cross validation
+### Feature Selection with k-fold-cross validation
-In order to find the *best* dfm, we created 6 dfm with different features as shown in the following table:
+In order to find the *best* dfm, we created 6 dfm with different features, as shown in the following table:

 <img src="https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/blob/main/Classification_NaiveBayes/FeatureSelection.JPG" width="600">

-Afterward, for each of this 6 dfms, we performed a 10 fold cross validation on our labeled headlines (11,109 observations).
-We therefore split up the labeled headlines into 10 folds, use 9 folds for training and the remaining one for testing to calculate performance scores.
-We did this 10 times; hence that every of the 10 folds were a testing fold in one of the process.
-Afterword we calculated the average over this 10 resulted performance scores, which are shown in the following:
+Afterward, for each of these 6 dfms, we performed a 10-fold cross-validation on our labeled headlines (11,109 observations).
+We, therefore, split up the labeled headlines into 10 folds, using 9 folds for training and the remaining one for testing to calculate performance scores.
+We did this 10 times; hence, each of the 10 folds was a testing fold in one process.
+Afterward, we calculated the average over these 10 resulting performance scores, which are shown in the following:

 <details>
 <summary>R code k fold cross validation  </summary>.